blinkingthings/pixelmapulator/README.md

 # Pixel Mapulator

-A WYSIWYS in browser pixel map generator and more.
+A WYSIWYG in browser pixel map generator and more.

 ## Explanation